hindutva/hindutva.github.io/main/books/misc/life_of_lokamAnya_tilak_athalye/28_Arctic_Home.md

 chariot is said to be drawn by seven bay steeds (I, 50, 8).
 The Atharva-Veda speaks of the " seven bright rays of the Sun (VII, 107, i).
-Sayana is unable to account for the number seven as appUed to the rays.
+Sayana is unable to account for the number seven as applied to the rays.
 The cue to understand the legend can be had from Shatapatha